New Postgres Install

 systemd

-or PostgreSQL config to point the server to that location - (Optional) Use tablespaces in subdirectories if you want future flexibility
+- (Optional) Use tablespaces in subdirectories if you want future flexibility

 🛠️ Step-by-Step Guide